InfinityAlgo-Academy/LightHouse/readme.md

 * **[PageWatch](https://pagewatch.dev/)** — PageWatch is a tool to find problem pages on your website.
 It provides insights into spelling errors, layout issues, slow pages (powered by Lighthouse) and more.
 PageWatch is offered via free and paid plans.

-* **[SEO Guard](https://www.seo-guard.com)** — SEO Guard is a website monitoring solution.
-It provides metrics based on Lighthouse scores.
-The service is offered via free and paid premium plans.

 * **[Fluxguard](https://fluxguard.com/)** - Fluxguard provides website DOM change monitoring orchestrated with Google Puppeteer, and audited by Lighthouse.
 Fluxguard is a freemium product, with monthly monitoring of up to 75 pages for free.

 * **[Microlink](https://microlink.io)** — Microlink is a cloud browser as API.
 It offers Lighthouse reports on demand, making it easy to build any service on top.
 Similar functionality is available via the underlying open-source project named browserless.

-* **[Peyk](https://peyk.com)** - Peyk is a website change detection & monitoring service.
-Peyk can detect changes in cookies, network requests, technologies, local & session storage, lighthouse audits, screenshots and so much more.
-Peyk is offered via free and paid plans.

 * **[Wattspeed](https://wattspeed.com/)** — Wattspeed is a free tool that generates snapshots - historical captures of your web pages that include Lighthouse scores, a list of technologies, W3C HTML validator results, DOM size, mixed content info, and more.

-* **[AwesomeTechStack](https://awesometechstack.com)** — AwesomeTechStack is a free to use website tech stack analyzer.
-AwesomeTechStack provides insights into the security, modernity, and performance of any website's technology stack and guidance to improve performance.
-Lighthouse insights are a crucial part of a website's tech stack rating.

 ## Plugins